 Snacking veggies when preparing meals is a great start.
 But… To expand on the idea of how to eat more vegetables use the first week to educate yourself about a variety of these nutrient-dense foods.

 By choosing a variety of vegetables your body will get the blend of nutrients that it needs.
 Dark leafy greens and veggies that have a rich red, orange, or yellow color are excellent sources of phytonutrients.

-Fibrous versus starchy
+Fibrous veggies versus starchy

-Eat more vegetables: Vary between raw and cooked
+Vary between raw and cooked

-A change between raw food and cooked food is the best method to consume the greatest amount of valuable nutrients in their full bioavailability.
+A change between raw food and cooked vegetables is the best method to consume the greatest amount of valuable nutrients in their full bioavailability.
 An important aspect is that heating destroys some nutrients, especially vitamins.

 Additionally, fiber and sometimes flavonoids are better maintained in raw veggies.
 For example, beta-carotene is more available to your body only after cooking.
 Therefore, eating your veggies at least one time cooked and one time raw per day is best.

-On this website you’ll find a whole bunch of clean eating recipes based on plant food.
+On this website, you’ll find a whole bunch of clean eating recipes based on plant food.
 In the following I’ll share a few of them which are especially quick and easy to prepare:

 - Broccoli salad

 - Fennel salad